JorisPianezze/mesonh_beta_test_guide/docs/source/getting_started/compilation.rst

 On Jean-Zay (IDRIS)
 -----------------------------------------------------------------------------

-The compilation can be done in interactively using the following commands:
+The compilation can be done interactively using the following commands:

 ..
    .. code-block:: bash